intel/neural-compressor/docs/source/quantization_weight_only.md

 Text generation:  The most famous application of LLMs is text generation, which predicts the next token/word  based on the inputs/context.
 To generate a sequence of texts, we need to predict them one by one.
 In this scenario,  $F\approx P$  if some operations like bmm are ignored and past key values have been saved.
 However, the  $C/B$ of the modern device could be to **100X,** that makes the memory bandwidth as the bottleneck in this scenario.

-Besides, as mentioned in many papers, activation quantization is the main reason to cause the accuracy drop.
-So for text generation task,  weight only quantization is a preferred option
+Besides, as mentioned in many papers[1][2], activation quantization is the main reason to cause the accuracy drop.
+So for text generation task,  weight only quantization is a preferred option in most cases.

 ## Supported Framework Model Matrix